-The Board undertakes ongoing self-assessment as well as commissioning an annual performance review by an independent consultant.
+The Board undertakes ongoing self-assessment as well as an annual performance review, which is periodically conducted by an independent consultant.

 The review process includes an assessment of the performance of the Board, the Board Committees and each Director, with outputs collected, analysed and presented to the Board.
 The Board will discuss the results and agree follow-up actions.
-Actions from the previous review related to matters regarding Board process, committee structure, Board priorities (including its focus on the Group's various strategic priorities), and continuing education.
+Actions from the previous review related to matters regarding Board process and priorities, ongoing succession planning and education, and increasing the connection between the Board and the Group's businesses and operations.

-Directors separately receive individual performance feedback collected about them during the review process and this feedback is discussed between the Chairman and each Director (and in the case of the Chairman, between the Chairman and another Board Committee Chair).
-At the time of this Corporate Governance Statement, the 2022 financial year evaluation of the full Board is being finalised and will be completed prior to the end of the 2022 calendar year.
+Directors separately receive performance feedback collected about them during the review process and this feedback is discussed between the Chairman and each Director (and in the case of the Chairman, between the Chairman and another Board Committee Chair).
+At the time of this Corporate Governance Statement, the 2023 financial year evaluation of the full Board is being finalised and will be completed prior to the end of the 2023 calendar year.